 Care to see for yourself, you can view their PDF menu below:

 I love to eat, and I love Japanese food which is some of the reasons why I like to see more restaurant groups with roots from Japan open up shop here.
 It’s why I was excited to see RamlaUSA and their brands here, but after experiencing a couple of them first-hand I’m not so excited anymore.
-Although I think they can do better, and I hope they do by finding some sort of direction versus just trying to have one-fifty restaurants in the U.S. Instead, I’m hoping for one good one.
+Although I think they can do better, and I hope they do by find some sort of direction versus just trying to have one-fifty restaurants in the U.S. because I’ll be happy with just one good one.